 Weeks earlier, Kelly Cogswell had brought up the prevalence of men in major AIDS activist organizations at the presentation of her book on the history of the activist group The Lesbian Avengers.
 The event—which I was lucky enough to attend—was held at the Bureau of General Services Queer Division, a bookstore and event venue as well as a political tool in its own right.
 Amidst readings from the book, Cogswell recalled that one of the triggers for forming the group was having wandered into a couple of ACT UP meetings at Cooper Union and thinking “there were so many people, so many men.”
 In the book, she also describes “trying a Women’s Action Coalition meeting” but finding it “stuffed with good-smelling SoHo types who had never applied to Medicaid,” thus adding the issue of class to the problem of political visibility.

-The making of Tapologo with film directors and members of the community, 2008, photographer unknown.
+The making of Tapologo with film directors and members of the community, 2008, photo: courtesy of the artists.

 Other social, activist, and artistic initiatives in which women work against AIDS—initiatives that I have had the privilege to come into contact with thanks to my own collaborative work on the cultural implications of the pandemic in the “global South”—strongly resonate in Tea Time.
 Tapologo (Spain/South Africa, 88 mins., 2008)—a film by Sally Gutierrez Dewar, who is a graduate of the Whitney Museum ISP program and a friend, and her sister Gabriela—documents the work of an informal network of HIV-infected women.
 Tapologo is a community project started in 1997 by a group of poz women in Freedom Park, a squatter mining settlement in South Africa.
 The project mobilizes retired nurses, social workers, doctors, and religious leaders marginalized by the church, as well as sex workers.
 Each meeting of Tapologo is built around collective chants, group meals, and long conversations where participants express often taboo desires and fears as part of the healing process —very much in the spirit of Tea Time.